EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 ## Risks and Assumptions

-Here a [mitigation plan](https://docs.google.com/spreadsheets/d/1KedqlIELTKb4SQBv-wnCyTUdgzcYMi3dPUUQ4jLQC-g/edit?usp=sharing) where all the risks and their mitigations concerning the project are.
+Here a [mitigation plan](https://docs.google.com/spreadsheets/d/1KedqlIELTKb4SQBv-wnCyTUdgzcYMi3dPUUQ4jLQC-g/edit?usp=sharing) where several risks and their mitigations concerning the project are.

 ## Future Improvements